 The centuries-old custom of Obon came to Hawai‘i in the 19th Century with sugar cane plantation workers.
-The Japanese summer tradition honors ancestors who have passed on and expresses appreciation for giving us life.
-Festivities can include Bon Odori or Bon Dance, along with taiko drumming, lanterns, offering incense, wearing traditional clothing (kimono, yukata, or happi coat), and other entertainment such as martial arts performances, crafts, and foods.
-Bon … [Read more...] about Traditional Japanese Obon Festivals celebrate ancestors in Hawaiʻi
+The Japanese summer tradition honors ancestors and expresses appreciation for them giving us life (similar to All Saints/Souls Day and Day of the Dead in other places and cultures).
+Festivities can include Bon Odori or Bon Dance, along with taiko drumming, lanterns, incense offerings, wearing traditional clothing (kimono—yukata or happi coat), and other … [Read more...] about Traditional Japanese Obon Festivals celebrate ancestors

 You are here: Home / Archives for obon